 - Standing water in whirlpools or pools should be avoided for a four-week period.
 Although incisions are virtually closed 48 hours after the incision, water could still seep in and bacteria found in pools or whirlpools could seriously affect incisions causing severe infections and illness.

 - Stay away from lakes and rivers for at least three months after your surgery.
 Doctors may tell you that bathing and swimming are fine after removing the incision tape, or about four weeks after the surgery.
 Even so you should consider staying out of river or lake water for even longer.
 Most doctors recommend at least a three month waiting period before swimming, skiing or playing in lake or river water due to bacteria concerns.

 When meeting with your physician express your concerns about after-surgery care.
 Most doctors offer a list of dos and donts before performing the procedure.
-Ask your plastic surgeon about continuing with normal activities, and if you swim for exercise be sure to mention this, so he/she can give you specific instructions.
-Remember that healing is based on your particular body and everyone heals differently.
+Ask your plastic surgeon about continuing with normal activities, and if you swim for exercise, be sure to mention this, so he/she can give you specific instructions.
+Remember that healing is based on your particular body and that everyone heals differently.